rfitak/American_Shad_Genome/read-cleaning2.md

 ### Output Summary

+x
+x
+x
+x
+x
+x
+x
+x

-## Step 1:  Read trimming and filtering
+## Step 3:  Read trimming and filtering
 Here the new software [fastp v0.19.6](https://github.com/OpenGene/fastp) was used to trim the PE reads.
 It combines a QC (Similar to FastQC) along with various trimming and filtering functions.
 The publication can be found here:
 Shifu Chen, Yanqing Zhou, Yaru Chen, Jia Gu; fastp: an ultra-fast all-in-one FASTQ preprocessor, Bioinformatics, Volume 34, Issue 17, 1 September 2018, Pages i884–i890, https://doi.org/10.1093/bioinformatics/bty560